 About your course

-Housed within the School of Humanities and Social Sciences you will be well-placed to conduct original research in your chosen area of Modern History.
+Housed within the School of Humanities and Social Sciences you will be well-placed to conduct original research in your chosen area of Modern History with this Master of Research course.
 Become a part of the academic debate and uncover materials that create new dialogues with history.

 - A valuable foundation for progression to a PhD